flexxui/flexx/README.md

 Flexx
 =====

-Flexx is a cross-platform, pure Python tookit for creating graphical user interfaces (GUI's), that uses web technology for its rendering.
+Flexx is a cross-platform, pure Python toolkit for creating graphical user interfaces (GUI's), that uses web technology for its rendering.
 You can use Flexx to create desktop applications as well as web applications.